 - Oops!Something went wrong.Please try again later.

-The board of The Goldman Sachs Group, Inc. (NYSE:GS) has announced that it will be increasing its dividend on the 29th of September to US$2.00.
-This takes the annual payment to 1.5% of the current stock price, which unfortunately is below what the industry is paying.
+The Goldman Sachs Group, Inc.'s (NYSE:GS) dividend will be increasing to US$2.00 on 30th of December.
+This takes the annual payment to 1.6% of the current stock price, which is about average for the industry.

 Goldman Sachs Group's Payment Has Solid Earnings Coverage

-Looking forward, earnings per share is forecast to fall by 18.6% over the next year.
-If the dividend continues along the path it has been on recently, we estimate the payout ratio could be 14%, which is comfortable for the company to continue in the future.
+EPS is set to fall by 27.5% over the next 12 months.
+If the dividend continues along the path it has been on recently, we estimate the payout ratio could be 16%, which is comfortable for the company to continue in the future.

 Goldman Sachs Group Has A Solid Track Record